-The design of datasets for sign language development has profound implications around issues of fairness, ethics, and responsible AI development \cite{bragg2021fate}.
-Sign language data features identifiable faces and is expensive and labor-intensive to create; consent of all contributors is paramount.
-Prior work has proposed crowdsourcing sign language videos \cite{cscw_platform}, and addressing ethical concerns during collection as a way to collect larger, representative datasets \cite{bragg2020exploring}.
-However, these methods have not been implemented at scale.
-Our work builds on this prior work, by implementing a crowdsourcing platform with optimized versions of tasks proposed in \cite{cscw_platform} and partnering closely with Deaf community members throughout.
-As a result, we present the largest-to-date public sign video dataset, with a large vocabulary and diverse set of Deaf and hard of hearing signers in heterogeneous everyday settings, collected with consent.
+Sign language dataset design has profound implications for responsible AI \cite{bragg2021fate}.
+Videos feature identifiable faces and are expensive and labor-intensive to create; contributor consent is paramount.
+Prior work has proposed crowdsourcing \cite{cscw_platform} and addressing privacy concerns \cite{bragg2020exploring} as ways to collect larger representative datasets.
+Our work explores such ideas at scale, implementing a crowdsourcing platform with optimized versions of tasks proposed in \cite{cscw_platform} and partnering with Deaf community throughout.
+As a result, we present the first crowdsourced sign video dataset containing a large vocabulary and representative signers in everyday settings, collected with consent.